I want to assure you that my offices will be open and our work for you and the people in Silicon Valley will continue.

-How is your day going?
-I want to provide a few updates on what's going on in Congress and share some important information from my office.
+I hope that you all had a wonderful Thanksgiving.
+As the holiday season begins, I want to provide a few updates about recent developments over the past month in Congress and share some important information from my office.

-Washington, DC – Rep. Ro Khanna (CA-17), a member of the House Armed Services Committee, issued the following statement on President Trump saying the U.S. will respond to North Korea threats with “fire and fury:”
+November 28, 2017 – Washington, DC – Rep. Ro Khanna, member of the House Armed Services committee, issued the following statement in reaction to North Korea firing another ballistic missile.

 In The News

 Rep. Ro Khanna, a Democrat who represents Silicon Valley, wants AT&T’s CEO, Randall Stephenson, to appear before Congress and explain why his company retained the services of Essential Consultants–the law firm of Donald Trump’s personal attorney Michael Cohen–in early 2017 as Trump was preparing to take office.

 Freshman lawmakers have revived the push for congressional term limits, hoping to spark action on a long-stalled idea on Capitol Hill.